opencv/opencv/doc/tutorials/introduction/documenting_opencv/documentation_tutorial.markdown

     representing performance or even a video.

     Save it in appropriate format for later use in the tutorial:
-    - To save simple graph-like images use loseless ".png" format.
+    - To save simple graph-like images use lossless ".png" format.
     - For photo-like images - lossy ".jpg" format.
     - Numbers will be inserted as plain text, possibly formatted as table.
     - Video should be uploaded on YouTube.